BADAL244/Robotics-Software-Engineer/README.md

 	Build a world in Gazebo and learn to make plugins to use your script to print to terminal "Welcome to Daniel's World!".</br>

 <b>Project 2</b> - Go Chase it </br>
-In this project created a new robot that would chase the white ball when it is in view.
+In this project the robot chases the white ball when it is in view.

 Launching myworld from Gazebo
 ```